Ukendio/jecs/docs/learn/concepts/relationships.md

 To improve the speed of evaluating queries, Jecs has indices that store all archetypes for a given component ID.
 Whenever a new archetype is created, it is registered with the indices for the IDs the archetype has, including IDs for relationship pairs.

-While registering a archetype for a relationship index is not more expensive than registering a archetype for a regular index, a archetype with relationships has to also register itself with the appropriate wildcard indices for its relationships.
+While registering an archetype for a relationship index is not more expensive than registering an archetype for a regular index, an archetype with relationships has to also register itself with the appropriate wildcard indices for its relationships.
 For example, an archetype with relationship `pair(Likes, Apples)` registers itself with the `pair(Likes, Apples)`, `pair(Likes, jecs.Wildcard)` and `pair(jecs.Wildcard, Apples)` indices.
-For this reason, creating new archetypes with relationships has a higher overhead than a archetype without relationships.
+For this reason, creating new archetypes with relationships has a higher overhead than an archetype without relationships.

 This page takes wording and terminology directly from Flecs, the first ECS with full support for [Entity Relationships](https://www.flecs.dev/flecs/md_docs_2Relationships.html).